jimyry123/Yelp-Data-Analytics-/README.md

 https://community.cloud.databricks.com/?o=3209370155311626#notebook/3857355031085297/command/928601267761163

-(Follow link provided to view the Yelp's analytics to identify whether a user can be classified as elite and non-elite, as well as pre-elite and post-elite.)
+Utilized Apache Spark to classified the differences between elite and non-elite Yelp's users, as well as pre and post-elite users.

+(Follow link provided to view to view the Spark's page.)